 - “Before Virtuality: Video Projection in the 1970s,” Exhibiting the Moving Image: History Revisited, ed.
 François Bovier and Adeena Mey (Zurich: JRP Ringier, 2015), 78–93.

 For a complete list of publications, please see Erika's full research profile.

-Erika Balsom has taught courses on moving image art, digital cinema, film theory, cinema and portraiture, the essay film, and theories of media temporality.
+Erika Balsom has taught modules on moving image art, digital cinema, film theory, cinema and portraiture, the essay film, and theories of media temporality.

 Expertise and Public Engagement

 In Summer 2017, she will be film curator in residence at the Govett-Brewster Art Gallery in New Zealand.
 In Spring 2014, she was a writer-in-residence at Fogo Island Arts.
 From 2012–15 she was co-chair of ExFM, the experimental film and media scholarly interest group at the Society for Cinema and Media Studies.
 She is currently a trustee at LUX.